In the Making of Python Fitter and Faster

 From the official release notes(https://docs.python.org/3/whatsnew/3.11.html#faster-cpython):

-Before wrapping up, it’s worth noting that these performance improvements don’t just apply to pure Python code.
+It’s also worth noting that these performance improvements don’t just apply to pure Python code.
 C extensions like NumPy, Pandas, and other popular libraries could also benefit from the faster interpreter loop and reduced function call overhead.
-This means that upgrading to Python 3.11 or later may result in noticeable speedups in data processing and scientific computing tasks, even if the underlying C extension code remains unchanged.